LioranGroups/.github/profile/README.md

-# 🌐 Lioran Groups
+# 🌐 Lioran Group

-Welcome to the official GitHub organization of **Lioran Groups** — a multi-venture technology and innovation group focused on building **practical, impactful products and services**. 🚀
+Welcome to the official GitHub organization of **Lioran Group** — a multi-venture technology and innovation group focused on building **practical, impactful products and services**. 🚀

 Our mission is to **solve real-world problems** through innovative solutions, scalable systems, and user-friendly products.